 Steve Divnick has always made things.
 He grew up welding, cutting, machining, and modifying everything from bicycles to electrical wiring circuits.
 As a teenager and in his 20's, he built and raced motorcycles and off-road vehicles, and made them go faster and climb steeper.
-He developed a reputation for being able to "fix anything with a pair of pliers and some bailing wire."
+He developed a reputation for being able to "fix anything with a pair of pliers and some baling wire."
 If you were on a safari and your vehicle broke down, you would want Divnick to be on the trip!

-After college, he taught physical eduction and was a guidance counselor at high schools in California and Michigan from 1973 to 1981 with a masters degree along the way.
+After college, he taught physical education and was a guidance counselor at high schools in California and Michigan from 1973 to 1981 with a masters degree along the way.
 Even though he loved teaching, Divnick was drawn to his passion for mechanical creativity.
 He took a 2-year leave-of-absence from teaching in 1981 to devote more time to making and marketing his products.
 That leave-of-absence has now stretched out over several decades and developed into several international businesses.

 Divnick has invented and patented a variety of products for world-wide distribution through licensing agreements or companies he has formed.